thejayneo/cli-app/.docs/README.md

 - Adventure mode: The user character will be matched against randomly-generated enemies and turn-based combat simulation based on character and opponent stats will be carried out with user input at every turn (For example: 'Attack', 'Cast spell', 'Run away'.)

-- bank to safely store accrued currency in the event of character death,
+- Bank mode: To safely store accrued gold in the event of character death.

-- a leaderboard to see their best progress.
+- Leaderboard/scoreboard to see their best progress.

 * develop a list of feratures that will be included in the application.
 It must include: at least three features, describe each feature